Top FX Providers

 |Commission||Side-ways (Standard lot)||Round-turn (Standard lot)|

 These commissions are even lower once you trade over 100+ lots and become an active trader for a month.
-These rebates on commissions start at 10% and for higher volume traders lead Pepperstone to have the best forex broker when it comes to the lowest fees.
+These rebates on commissions start at 10% and for higher volume traders, meaning Pepperstone is the best forex broker when it comes to low fees.

 Pepperstone Has The Lowest Minimum Deposit

 Technically Pepperstone has set a minimum deposit of $200 US Dollars (or the equivalent in the base currency chosen such as the Australian Dollar).
-While is higher than some other fx brokers Pepperstone is open that this is not actively enforced allowing for smaller deposits to be made.
+While is higher than some of the largest brokers, Pepperstone is open that this is not actively enforced allowing for smaller deposits to be made.

 What sets Pepperstone apart is they don’t charge funding or withdrawal fees.
 Only some payment methods such as international transfers may see the financial institution themselves charge fee for money transfers.
 The funding methods include: